Delia Green: Songs

 Songs based on Delia Green's murder became both common and popular in the next few decades.
 In 1928, folklorist Robert Winslow Gordon reported to the Library of Congress that he had traced the songs back to a murder in Savannah and that he had interviewed both Green's mother and the police officer who took Houston into custody.

-Gordon's research was never published, and Green's relationship to the popular songs was essentially unknown until Prof. John F. Garst, working from hints left by Gordon, turned up the details in Savannah newspaper archives.
+Gordon's research was never published, and Green's relationship to the popular songs was essentially unknown until University of Georgia musicologist John F. Garst, working from hints left by Gordon, turned up the details in Savannah newspaper archives.

-The songs inspired by Green's murder now appear in two forms; both forms were staples of the "folk revival" of the 1950s and early 1960s.
-One version, usually attributed to Blake Alphonso Higgs, is known as "Delia's Gone."
+The songs inspired by Green's murder now appear in two forms; both forms were staples of the folk revival of the 1950s and early 1960s.
+One version, usually attributed to Blake Alphonso Higgs, is known as "Delia's Gone".
 It is explicitly told from her killer's point of view.
 The second version, usually attributed to Blind Willie McTell, is usually known as "Delia" and is told from the point of view of a loved one of Delia's.

 Among the many singers who have sung "Delia" are Bob Dylan and David Bromberg.
 Josh White and Pete Seeger each recorded "Delia's Gone" in 1955, followed by Harry Belafonte, Bud and Travis, Burl Ives, The Kingston Trio, and other "folk revival" singers.
 Pat Boone had a minor hit with "Delia Gone" in 1960, with the composition attributed to Caperton Henley.

 It was recorded numerous times by country singers, including Bobby Bare, Waylon Jennings, and Johnny Cash.
 In the music video for Cash's fourth recording of the song, the role of Delia was played by Kate Moss.

-The song "Delia's Gone" was such a staple of the folk revival of the 1960s that Steve Goodman used the melody and chorus for his song about Chicago Mayor Richard J. Daley, "Daley's Gone," released on his 1977 album "Say It In Private."
+The song "Delia's Gone" was such a staple of the folk revival of the 1960s that Steve Goodman used the melody and chorus for his song about Chicago Mayor Richard J. Daley "Daley's Gone", released on his 1977 album Say It in Private.